hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

     public void shouldFetchWeatherInformation() throws Exception {
         Optional<WeatherResponse> weatherResponse = weatherClient.fetchWeather();
         assertThat(weatherResponse.isPresent(), is(true));
-        assertThat(weatherResponse.get().getCurrently().getSummary(), is("Rain"));
+        assertThat(weatherResponse.get().getSummary(), is("Rain"));
     }
 }
 {% endhighlight %}

-If you look closely, you'll see that the _WeatherClientConsumerTest_ is very similar to the _WeatherClientIntegrationTest_.
+If you look closely, you'll see that the `WeatherClientConsumerTest` is very similar to the `WeatherClientIntegrationTest`.
 Instead of using Wiremock for the server stub we use Pact this time.
 In fact the consumer test works exactly as the integration test, we replace the real third-party server with a stub, define the expected response and check that our client can parse the response correctly.
-The difference this time is that the consumer test will also generate a **pact file** (`pact.json`) that describes our expectations for the contract.
+The difference this time is that the consumer test will also generate a **pact file** (`target/pacts/<pact-name>.json`) that describes our expectations for the contract.

 We can take this pact file file and hand it to the team providing the interface.
 They in turn can take this pact file and write a provider test using the defined expectations.
 This way they can test if their API fulfills all our expectations.

-In your application you'd don't need both, a _clientIntegrationTest_ and a _clientConsumerTest_.
+In your real-world application you'd don't need both, a _client integration test_ and a _client consumer test_.
 The sample codebase contains both to show you how to use either one.
 If you want to write CDC tests using pact I recommend sticking to the latter.
 The effort writing the tests is the same.
 Using pact has the benefit that you automatically win a pact file with the expectations to the contract that other teams can use to easily implement their provider tests.
 Of course this only makes sense if you can convince the other team to use pact as well.
 If this doesn't work, using the _integration test_ and Wiremock combination is a decent plan b.

 ### Provider Test (the other team)
-This is the test the darksky.net team would implement on their end to check that they're not breaking the contract between their application and our service.
-Obviously they don't care about us and won't implement a CDC test for our lousy microservice.
+The provider test in our example has to be implemented by the people providing the weather API.
+We're consuming a public API provided by darksky.net.
+In theory the darksky team would implement the provider test on their end to check that they're not breaking the contract between their application and our service.
+Obviously they don't care about our little sample application and won't implement a CDC test for us.
 That's the big difference between a public-facing API and an organisation adopting microservices.
 Public-facing APIs can't consider every single consumer out there or they'd become unable to move forward.
-Within your system of microservices, you can.
-Your app will probably serve a handful, maybe a couple dozen consumers max.
-You'll be fine talking to these people in order to keep a stable system.
+Within your own organisation, you can.
+Your app will probably serve a handful, maybe a couple dozen of consumers max.
+You'll be fine writing provider tests for these interfaces in order to keep a stable system.

-Implementing a provider test example: https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring
+The **"consumer-driven"** part of CDC makes clear that the consumer of an API drives what the contract between services looks like.
+Pact makes sure that this happens by generating pact files with every run of consumer tests.
+The consumer team has to make these pact files available to the providing team.
+There's multiple ways this can be done.
+A simple one would be to check them into version control and tell the provider team to always fetch the latest version of the pact file.

+This pact file can be fetched by the providing team and then run against their providing service.
+All the providing team has to do is to implement a provider test that reads the pact file, stubs out some test data and runs the expectations defined in the pact file against their service.

+The pact folks have written several libraries for implementing provider tests.
+Their main [GitHub repo](https://github.com/DiUS/pact-jvm) gives you a nice overview which consumer and which provider libraries are available.
+Pick the one that matches your tech stack best.
+For simplicity we assume that the darksky API is implemented in Spring Boot as well.
+This allows us to use the [Spring pact provider](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring) which hooks nicely into Spring's MockMVC mechanisms.
+A hypothetical provider test that the darksky.net team would implement could look like this:

+{% highlight java %}
+@RunWith(RestPactRunner.class)
+@Provider("weather_provider") // same as in the "provider_name" part in our clientConsumerTest
+@PactFolder("target/pacts") // tells pact where to load the pact files from public class WeatherProviderTest {
+    @InjectMocks
+    private ForecastController forecastController = new ForecastController();

+    @Mock
+    private ForecastService forecastService;

+    @TestTarget
+    public final MockMvcTarget target = new MockMvcTarget();

+    @Before
+    public void before() {
+        initMocks(this);
+        target.setControllers(forecastController);
+    }

+    @State("weather forecast data") // same as the "given()" part in our clientConsumerTest public void weatherForecastData() {
+        when(forecastService.fetchForecastFor(any(String.class), any(String.class)))
+                .thenReturn(weatherForecast("Rain"));
+    }
+}
+{% endhighlight %}

+You see that all the provider test has to do is to load a pact file (using the `@PactFolder` annotation to load previously downloaded pact files or attaching to a pact broker using a different annotation) and then define how test data for pre-defined states should be provided (e.g. using Mockito mocks).
+There's no custom test to be implemented as these are all derived from the pact file.
+It's important that the provider test has matching counterparts to the _provider name_ and _state_ declared in the consumer test.

 ## End-to-End Tests